Volcano House (California): Commission by and design and construction for Vard Wallace

-The circular house, in total 2,206 square feet (205 square metres), was built around a central core that accommodates the chimney, and is largely open-plan.
-The living room has a conversation pit in front of a fireplace; other rooms are a kitchen, two bedrooms and two bathrooms.
+The circular house, in total 2206 ft2, was built around a central core that accommodates the chimney, and is largely open-plan.
+The living room has a conversation pit in front of a fireplace; other rooms are a kitchen, two bedrooms, and two bathrooms.
 The core and integral fireplace are faced with stone from the nearby Calico Mountains.
 There is an upper walkway around the central core, and as none of the rooms have an integral ceiling, all the rooms can be looked into from it.
 An open circular deck at the top of the dome is reached by stairs up from the walkway.
-This observation platform allows 360 degree views over the desert.
-A 5-foot (1.5 m)-wide dry moat encircles the house beneath the domed roof awning: this was originally meant to be filled with water.
+This observation platform allows 360-degree views over the desert.
+A 5 ft dry moat encircles the house beneath the domed roof awning: this was originally meant to be filled with water.
 Next to the house is a carport, the roof of which served as a deck.
 At the base of the cinder cone a two-story building was built.
-Wallace’s machine shop was housed on the ground floor while the caretaker's residence was above on the first floor.
-A four-acre lake with an island was also constructed to the north of the cinder cone.
+Wallace's machine shop was housed on the ground floor while the caretaker's residence was above on the first floor.
+A 4 acre lake with an island was also constructed to the north of the cinder cone.
 The house was completed in the autumn of 1969.

-The house has variously been described as "a galactic-looking saucer"; "a white hubcap"; "[crying] out for placement on the Star Wars planet Tatooine"; "flying-saucer shaped"; "reminding of a spaceship based on a lonely planet"; and "spaceship-like".
+The house has variously been described as "a galactic-looking saucer", "a white hubcap", "[crying] out for placement on the Star Wars planet Tatooine", "flying-saucer shaped", "reminding of a spaceship based on a lonely planet", and "spaceship-like".
 The house has also been compared to a Bondesque supervillain's lair.

 Ownership after Wallace 2000–2004

 Wallace sold the house in 2000, after some of his machinery was stolen from the machine shop.
-The new owners were a Los Angeles-based surgeon and his wife.
+The new owners were a Los-Angeles-based surgeon and his wife.
 The house was next purchased by its third owner, British real estate broker and developer Richard Bailey.
 In March 2003 Bailey put the house on the market, with an asking price of $795,000; this was reduced to $599,000 in February 2004.
 It was bought by television presenter Huell Howser (1945–2013).

 Huell Howser ownership 2004–2012

 Aerial view of the Newberry Springs area, looking northwest.
 Volcano House is in the bottom right corner, an isolated white-topped cinder cone, just above the mountain ranges.

 Howser filled the house with mid-century modern furniture, and retained many of its period features, including the shag-pile carpets.
 However, it was never his permanent residence, as he found it too isolated.
-In 2010 Howser put the house up for sale for $650,000. but later donated it to Chapman University.
+In 2010 Howser put the house up for sale for $650,000 but later donated it to Chapman University.